Call us: +44 (0)23 80596778 / Request a quote online

 As the chemistry of PNA oligonucleotide synthesis is different from that of DNA and RNA oligo synthesis, different types of protecting groups are needed for the heterocyclic bases.
 The benzhydryloxycarbonyl (Bhoc) protecting group is used to protect the primary amines of the heterocyclic bases in PNA oligo synthesis.
 (Figure 8).

 The Bhoc-protected heterocyclic base (or unprotected thymine) is alkylated at the N(2) position with bromoacetic acid.
-The resulting nucleobase acetic acid is then coupled with an Fmoc-protected 2-((2-aminoethyl)amino) acetate using a coupling reagent (e.g. a carbodiimide), to yield the monomer (a).
-Functionalization of the resin with the PNA monomer is a simple matter of coupling the monomer with the free resin (b).
+The resulting nucleobase acetic acid is then coupled with an Fmoc-protected 2-((2-aminoethyl)amino) acetate using a coupling reagent (e.g. a carbodiimide), to yield the monomer (Figure 9a).
+Functionalization of the resin with the PNA monomer is a simple matter of coupling the monomer with the free resin (Figure 9b).

 The Bhoc protecting groups on the heterocyclic bases, and the linker between the PNA and the solid support, are acid-labile, and so can be removed in a single step by treatment with trifluoroacetic acid at the end of PNA assembly (Figure 10).